 Those clever French entrepreneurs started by supplying motorists with guides on where to get a bite to eat while on the road.
 Turns out these generous tips were golden, and would eventually evolve into an industry of their own.
 These days, travelers worldwide seek their recommendations, and restaurants covet their stars of excellence.

-In the following lists of Michelin restaurants in Madrid, you can expect charming decor, seasonal ingredients, impeccable customer service, famous expert chefs, amazing wine selections and menus that read like poetry.
+At the following Michelin star restaurants in Madrid, you can expect charming decor, seasonal ingredients, impeccable service, famous expert chefs, amazing wine selections and menus that read like poetry.
 Make sure you book in advance.

 If there’s any place that makes visual art edible, it’s DiverXO.
 That’s why each dish is officially called a “canvas.”